-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Thursday, October 18, 2018.
+On behalf of Kadish & Associates Law Group posted in Business Litigation on Thursday, October 18, 2018.

 One of the decisions that you have to make when you are starting a business is what legal structure you are going to use.
 There are several that you can choose from, but you shouldn’t rush into choosing one.
 Instead, look at the circumstances of the company and make a decision based on that.